 Spring 2010 Advisor Evolution Study conducted by Registered Rep. magazine in collaboration with TD Ameritrade Institutional

 If the idea of owning and controlling your own business appeals to you, then starting a firm may be the right decision.
-You'll need to map out a plan for:
+Some considerations you'll need to map out a plan for:

 When you start a firm, you'll enjoy more responsibility.
-You'll also be able to keep more of what you earn and build equity in a business you can call your own.
+You also hope to keep more of what you earn and build equity in a business you can call your own.

 If being a business owner isn't part of your business vision, you can still become an RIA by joining an existing firm.
 Joining an RIA firm makes it easier to get your new business up and running.
-You don't have to create the infrastructure, set a compliance program, or handle other start-up tasks.
+You don't have to create the infrastructure, find a broker dealer, set a compliance program, or handle other start-up tasks.
 They're already in place.

 It depends on a number of factors.
 Your appetite for taking on risk.
 Your interest in running a business.
 Your personal goals and objectives.
 Ask yourself what's driving your decision.
 Figure out your unique reasons for becoming an RIA.
 The good thing is, whatever choice you make, you'll enjoy the advantages of independence – flexibility, choice, and control.